bantolov/RhetosWorkshop/Day4/day4.md

 * In Rhetos framework source code, review the existing CommonConcepts concept definition classes:
   ModuleInfo, EntityInfo (DataStructureInfo) and CreationTimeInfo.
 * Creating a new class library project (a new DLL) for custom concepts as a part of your application.
-  * **Demonstrate** adding a new Visual Studio project for DLL with custom concepts.
+* **Demonstrate** adding a new Visual Studio project for implementing custom DSL concepts:
-    Add the project with custom DSL concepts (e.g. Bookstore.Concepts) in the same solution with the existing Rhetos application (Bookstore.Service).
+    In the same solution with the existing Rhetos application (Bookstore.Service), add the class library project with .NET Framework, named "Bookstore.Concepts".
-    In the Rhetos application add the project reference to the Bookstore.Concepts project, in order to use the custom concepts during build.
+    In the Rhetos application add a project reference to the Bookstore.Concepts project, in order to use the custom concepts during build.
     Add "Rhetos.CommonConcepts" NuGet package to the Bookstore.Concepts project.
 * Rhetos concept development